17SABT71M3/whereis.bat/README.md

-Recommended to be used in conjunction with extract.bat Recommended learning: `extract.bat`
+Recommended to be used in conjunction with `extract.bat`.
+Recommended learning: `extract.bat` Prints token numbers of given pattern.